 Their Mission: To create a better support system and to provide opportunities for LGBTQ+ people.

 The Proud Trust is an LGBT+ organisation that supports LGBT+ young people through youth groups, peer support, mentoring programs and the Proud Connections chat service.
 They trace their roots back to the 1970s and the Gay Youth Group that met in Manchester, initially in Waterloo Place, and from 1988, the Sidney Street purpose-built Gay Centre.
 Their work is extensive with LGBT+ young people and youth workers.
 Their work creates a better support system and keeps young LGBT+ people on other people’s agendas, so that schools, colleges, governments and other organisations considered and addressed LGBT+ needs.
-They also help make spaces more LGBT+ inclusive as well as improving confidence in tackling discrimination and celebrating diversity.
+They also help make spaces more LGBT+ inclusive as well as improve confidence in tackling discrimination and celebrating diversity.

 IF YOU FOUND THESE LGBTQ+ MENTAL HEALTH CHARITIES USEFUL, PIN THEM!